etiennegodin/inat-obs-scorer/README.md

   ~60%                  ~16%            ~24%
 ```

-A natural positive-rate drift (57% → 52%) from train to test is expected and is not a sign of overfitting — it reflects the evolving composition of the iNaturalist community over time.
+A natural positive-rate drift (57% → 52%) from train to val/test is expected and is not a sign of overfitting — it reflects the evolving composition of the iNaturalist community over time.

 ---